desihub/fiberassign/README.md

 ## Running

-On cori

-sbatch ./script/cori_fa

-or
+from fiberassign on cori or edison

-sbatch ./script/cori_shortrun_fa
+sbatch ./script/do_fa

-or

-sbatch ./script/cori_pipeline
+sbatch ./script/do_fa_surveysim

+etc.